Toucaan/toucaan.docs/docs/configuration.md

 </style>
 ```

+Notice how the router files are called from within the critical css above.

+### The CSS Router

+Toucaan's [css router](core-concepts/router.md) automatically _prioritizes_ and serves the right stylesheet according to user's medium or _class of device_.
-Notice the use of **asynchronous CSS @import** (and not SASS @import) in the routing code above!

-Read more about Toucaan's [css router](https://www.toucaan.com/blog/a-css-router) and its implementation philosophy.
+Notice the use of **asynchronous CSS @import** (not SASS @import) in the routing code embedded above!
+You can read more about how Toucaan's [css router](https://www.toucaan.com/blog/a-css-router) works and its implementation philosophy.

 :::info CSS @import vs. SASS @import
 Toucaan uses both css @imports and sass @imports.
 As a framework convention, Toucaan puts css imports to use for framework code only, whereas sass imports are meant for **user-defined** or application style.
 :::

-The basic HTML linking configuration shown above is included with the Toucaan [submodule](https://github.com/Toucaan/toucaan/blob/master/_config.scss) (that you installed earlier).
+The basic HTML linking configuration shown above is included with the Toucaan [submodule](https://github.com/Toucaan/toucaan/blob/master/_critical.scss) (that you installed earlier).
 Ensure the paths to the router assets (i.e. css files like `portrait.css` and `landscape.css`) and the compiled assets (i.e. **user-defined stylesheets** for device specific distribution) are correct and accessible over the wire.

 Go to the [next chapter](./processor) and set up SASS pipeline for your application's style.